anraghun/azure-arc-validation/testsuite/catalog.md

 # Test catalog

-This file contains descriptions of the conformance test plugins present in this repository.

-## Core

-This test plugin will determine if the Kubernetes cluster is Azure Arc conformant.
-Following tests are a part of this test suite:
+Below is the list of test descriptions per conformance plugin.

+## Arc for K8s Platform

 - `test_connected_cluster_resource`: This test will be responsible for monitoring the connected cluster ARM resource.
 It will fail if the connected cluster was not found or did not have provisioning state as 'Succeeded'.